HELVE/HELVEOS/README.md

 ```
 ### THE RITUAL OF THE RISING SUN

+Guidance system for the morning phase/wake up phase.

 **DEFAULT SILENT STATE**

 Fullscreen looping video of the node network visual with Helve AVR logo on boot up, electronic noise beep as it starts, then a 10 second break.
 Binaural sounds.
 First 30 seconds are soothing, relaxing binaurals that go along with the voice greeting you.